HowyY/ImageGenius/replit.md

 -   **Storyboard Scenes**: Script-driven scene cards in a 3-column grid layout.
 Each scene has:
     - Image area (clickable to generate) with amber placeholder for empty scenes
     - Status line showing "Generated Images (1)" or "No images generated yet"
-    - Voice Over text field (for narration/script)
-    - Visual Description text field (used as generation prompt) Clicking the image area or entering a visual description and clicking generate navigates to the generation page.
+    - Scene Description text field (used as generation prompt) Clicking the image area navigates to the generation page with the scene description.
 Generated images are automatically saved back to the scene.
 -   **Client-Side Persistence**: localStorage is used for user preferences like style lock status and selected reference images.
 Template data and last generated image are fetched from PostgreSQL for cross-domain consistency.
 -   **Reference Image Storage**: The KIE File Upload API stores reference images, uploading them on-demand with temporary URLs and promise-based caching to prevent duplicate uploads.